 The music played at the end of this episode was "Kolnidur" by Jónsi.

 The name of the street in Paris should have been "Rue de l'Université" and not "Rue l'Université."
 It is also impossible to have that kind of view on the Eiffel Tower from that street.

 As Prentiss and Morgan are driving together, a tall palm tree can be seen in the background when they pass a side street.
 There are no palm trees in the District of Columbia.

-The title of this episode ("Valhalla") is the hall in which Odin received the souls of slain heroes.
+The episode title, "Valhalla", is the hall where Norse God Odin would receive souls of slain heroes.